CISecurity/ArtifactExpressions/artifacts/independent/independent.xmlfilecontent_v2.rst

 +-------------------+---------+----------------------------------------+

-recurse NOTE: This parameter is governed by a constraint allowing only the following values: Yes/No
+recurse NOTE: This parameter is governed by a constraint allowing only the following values:
+ - Yes
+ - No

-file_system NOTE: This parameter is governed by a constraint allowing only the following values: NA - local - all - defined
+file_system NOTE: This parameter is governed by a constraint allowing only the following values:
+ - NA
+ - local
+ - all
+ - defined

 check_existence NOTE: This parameter is governed by a constraint allowing only the following values: